For sheer size and horsepower, the power train of the Queen Mary was probably the

 Here, ex-crew member David Maine acts as docent, explaining the starting platform controls on August 5, 2000. |

-The gutted lower decks of the Queen Mary are regarded by both the ship's owners (the City of Long Beach) and the ship's various operators (currently the RMS Foundation) as an opportunity for commercial development.
+The gutted lower decks of the Queen Mary are regarded by both the ship's owners (the City of Long Beach) and the ship's various operators (currently Save the Queen and their subcontractor Hostmark Hospitality Group) as an opportunity for commercial development.
 Over the years various suggestions have been considered including a factory outlet, a gambling casino, an IMAX theater, additional banqueting space, a brewery, and a "blitzkrieg" nightclub.

 What does this mean for the historic ship?
 We believe it means that continued conversion of the Queen Mary, not restoration, is the goal of the operator.